mwvgroup/pwv_kpno/docs/source/quick_start.rst

 The pip package manager will automatically install any missing dependencies in your Python environment.
 If you have any issues installing the package, try installing the dependency manually and then reinstall **pwv_kpno**.
-Dependencies can be installed with pip by running:
+Dependencies can be installed manually with pip by running:

 .. code-block:: bash
    :linenos: